dotEpoch/MyEvilPet/README.md

 # MyEvilPet
-Mischievious desktop pet that will torment you incessantly
+Mischievious desktop pet that will torment you unremorsefully